Cast-iron cookware: Enameled cast iron

-While enamel-coated cast iron doesn't have the seasoning and cleaning issues of bare cast iron, a similar style of enamel-coated cast iron can cost three or four times its bare cast iron counterpart.
+While enamel-coated cast iron does not have the seasoning and cleaning issues of bare cast iron, a similar style of enamel-coated cast iron can cost three or four times its bare cast-iron counterpart.
 For those seeking to reduce iron in their diet, enameled cast iron limits the leaching of dietary iron into food.
 However, some of the benefits of bare cast iron, such as the ability to withstand searing heat and resist sticking, are lost through enameling.
-In addition, chipping of the enamel coating can occur if the pan is dropped, overheated, or cold water is added to a hot pot.
+In addition, the enamel coating can become chipped if the pan is dropped, overheated, or cold water is added to a hot pot.

+Toxic heavy metals such as cadmium and lead can be leached from the enamel coating into food being cooked in some cast iron pots.

 Some popular brands of enameled cookware include Le Creuset, Descoware, Cousances, and Druware.

 Seasoning

 A seasoned pan has a stick-resistant coating created by polymerized oils and fats.
 Seasoning is a process by which a layer of animal fat or vegetable oil is applied and cooked onto cast-iron or carbon steel cookware.
 A proper cast iron seasoning protects the cookware from rusting, provides a non-stick surface for cooking, and reduces food interaction with the iron of the pan.
-Enamel-coated cast-iron pans prevent rust but may need seasoning in some cases.
+Enamel-coated cast-iron pans are not subject to rusting, but do not build up a seasoning and need a sufficient amount of fat when cooking.

-A seasoned pan should not be placed in a conventional dishwasher.
+Washing a seasoned pan in a conventional dishwasher will remove the seasoned coating.
 While some food writers advise against all use of detergent for seasoned pans, tests by America's Test Kitchen found that small amounts of soap do not damage the seasoning.
-Exposure to acidic foods, such as tomatoes, damages the seasoning and the cookware may need to be re-seasoned again over time.
+Exposure to acidic foods, such as tomatoes, damages the seasoning and the cookware may need to be re-seasoned over time.
 Though some writers recommend completely avoiding cooking acidic foods in seasoned pans, America's Test Kitchen found that cooking acidic foods for short periods of time had no noticeable effect.

 Cleaning

-Because other cookware cleaning techniques like scouring or washing in a dishwasher can remove or damage the seasoning on a bare cast-iron pan, these pans should not be cleaned like most other cookware.
+Because other cookware cleaning techniques like scouring or washing in a dishwasher can remove or damage the seasoning on a bare cast-iron pan, experts advise not cleaning these pans like most other cookware.
 Some chefs advocate simply wiping them out after use, or washing them with hot water and a stiff brush.
 Others advocate washing with mild soap and water, and then re-applying a thin layer of fat or oil.
+It is a common misconception that cleaning a well-seasoned cast-iron pan with mild soap will remove or damage the seasoning.
 A third approach is to scrub with coarse salt and a paper towel or clean rag.